 - Lift and move 50 pounds to include assisting in changing positions of students.

-- Participate in staff development activities to keep skills updated and current.
+- Participate in a minimum of one staff development activity per year to keep teaching skills updated and current.

 - Perform other duties as assigned.